Hard Graft: Performance, Labour and Value

 Proposals should be submitted to: email@example.com

-A limited number of small bursaries will be available to support postgraduate students who wish to present at the conference.
+Bursaries: A limited number of small bursaries will be available to support postgraduate students who will incur costs to present at the conference (e.g. registration fees and childcare costs).
 If you wish to be considered for a postgraduate bursary, please indicate this in your proposal.
 Bursaries will be awarded competitively, based on the quality of proposals received.
-These bursaries are sponsored by the School of Arts, English and Languages, Queen’s University Belfast, last year’s host institution, Mary Immaculate College, Limerick, and ISTR.
+These bursaries are sponsored by the School of Arts, English and Languages, Queen’s University Belfast, the previous host institution, Mary Immaculate College, Limerick, and ISTR.

-Please contact the conference convenor, Dr Aoife McGrath, with any queries: istrbelfast2020@
+Please contact the conference convenor, Dr Aoife McGrath, with any queries: istr2021belfast@